marcuspecht/RM4LE/README.md

 - Chapter Outline
 - Additional Authors

-The chapters are limited to approx. 5-10 pages and need focus on practical implications of a particular research method.
+The chapters are limited to approx. 5-10 pages or 2000-5000 words.
+A chapter needs to focus on the practices of a particular research method.

 The chapters of this book are organised in the [`chapters`-folder](main/chapters), where each chapter has its own subfolder.
 This chapter folder contains the text and all auxiliary files, including figures, data tables, and references.
 The chapter author is responsible for the organisations of the files in the chapter directory.